dgerabagi/data-curation-environment/prompt.md

 # Artifact A72: DCE - README for Artifacts
 # Date Created: C158
 # Author: AI Model & Curator
+# Updated on: C182 (Add Git setup and next steps guidance)

 - **Key/Value for A0:**
 - **Description:** The content for the `README.md` file that is automatically created in a new project's `src/Artifacts` directory, explaining the purpose of the extension and the artifact-driven workflow.